Amalou99/java-journey/src/functional_programming/Documentation.md

 🔹 What is a Functional Interface?
 A functional interface in Java is an interface that contains exactly one abstract method.
 It can have multiple default or static methods, but only one method without an implementation.

+Functional Interface is additionally recognized as Single Abstract Method Interfaces.
+In short, they are also known as SAM interfaces.

 Java 8 introduced this concept to enable functional programming using lambdas and method references.

 ```